KhronosGroup/SPIRV-Tools/syntax.md

   as defined in the SPIR-V specification for Literal Number.
 * If the word is a string literal, it outputs a sequence of words representing the string as defined in the SPIR-V specification for Literal String.
 * If the word is an ID, it outputs the ID's internal number.
-If no such number exists yet, a unique new one will be generated.
-(Uniqueness is at the translation-unit level: no other ID in the same translation unit will have the same number.)
 * If the word is another `!<integer>`, it outputs that integer.
 * Any other word causes the assembler to quit with an error.